-Sr. No Area Current Status 4 Refrigeration Compressors The refrigeration system is a critical area for any dairy, as faster and appropriate cooling is a necessity.
-Many of the dairy units are using screw compressors (equipped with VFD) and evaporative condensers.
-However, a few of the units have reciprocating compressors and this is a potential area for improvement.
-In addition to the technology upgradation, other areas where improvement is possible include: waste heat recovery from compressors, ammonia overhead feed systems, VFD for compressors, etc. 5 Condensers In Gujarat cluster, many dairies have upgraded their condenser cooling systems from conventional shell & tube to evaporative condensers, and this has helped to improve energy efficiency in refrigeration systems.
-For units using the conventional systems, the use of evaporative condenser is an attractive option to improve energy efficiency.
-6 Process Area Most of units in the cluster have been using high regenerative pasteurizers for High Temperature Short Time (HTST) processing, and some of the latest technologies in Ultra High Temperature (UHT) Processing.
-In addition to the above, some opportunity still exists in terms of technology upgradation as well as in process automation and control.
-In addition to that, most of the dairies in Gujarat have milk powder plant, and use steam radiators for heating and multi effect systems for evaporation to produce milk powder.
-7 Renewable Energy A few of the dairy units in Gujarat have utilized the option of renewable energy for electrical and thermal energy.
-Some units have installed rooftop systems (kW scale), but there's good potential for Solar Photo Voltaic (PV) installation in various other diaries.
-Some units have also installed Solar Thermal Systems for boiler feed water heating or hot water for CIP.
-8 Others The other equipment and technologies to support dairy processing are Pumping, electrical distribution, compressed air systems, etc. 8a Pumping The pumping systems are used extensively in dairy processing for pumping milk and water.
-The efficiency of these pumpsets needs to evaluated, as some pumps are old and when expansion is undertaken, new pumpsets are installed, but often there is good scope for improvement by avoiding throttling (installation of VFD, trimming of impeller) or installation of high efficiency pumpsets (more than 75% efficiency).
-8b Electrical Distribution Power Factor: Most of the units have installed Automatic Power Factor Controller (APFC) for power factor improvement.
-For harmonics control, the units have also installed harmonic filters.
-However, there are certain opportunities which dairies can tap in electrical distribution, such as installation of energy efficient transformers, optimal loading of transformers, installation of energy efficient motors, installation of VFD, soft starters, auto star delta conversion, etc. 8c Compressed Air Compressed air in dairy units is used as instrument air and also in packing machines.
+Sr. No Area Current Status 5 Condensers In the Maharashtra cluster, many dairy plants have upgraded their condenser cooling systems from conventional shell & tube to evaporative condensers, and this has helped improve energy efficiency in refrigeration systems.
+Most of the smaller units with less than o.8 LLPD continue to operate conventional condensers, and this indicates significant opportunities for energy efficiency by upgrading to evaporative condensers.
+6 Process Area Most of the units in the cluster have been using high regenerative pasteurizers for High-Temperature Short Time (HTST) processing and some of the latest technology in Ultra High-Temperature Processing.
+Some opportunity exists in terms of technology upgradation as well as in process automation and control in many dairies.
+In addition to that, most of the dairies in Maharashtra have milk powder plant and use steam radiators for heating and multi-effect systems for evaporation to produce milk powder.
+7 Renewable Energy A few dairy units in Maharashtra have utilized the option of renewable energy for electrical and thermal energy.
+Some units have installed rooftop systems (kW scale), but still, there's good potential for solar PV installation in various other dairies.
+Also, some units have installed Solar Thermal Systems for boiler feed water heating or hot water for CIP.
+8 Others The other equipment and technologies to support dairy processing are Pumping, electrical distribution, compressed air systems, and others 8a Pumping The pumping systems are used extensively in dairy processing for pumping milk and water.
+The efficiency of these pump-sets needs to be evaluated, as some pumps are old, and when an expansion is undertaken, new pump-sets are installed, but often there is good scope for improvement by avoiding throttling (installation of VFD, trimming of the impeller) or by installation of high-efficiency pump-sets (more than 75% efficiency).
+8b Electrical Distribution Power Factor: Most of the units have installed APFC for power factor improvement.
+For harmonics control, the units have also installed harmonic filters However, there are certain opportunities in which dairies can tap in electrical distribution such as the installation of energy-efficient transformers, optimal loading of transformers, installation of energy-efficient motors, installation of VFD, soft starters, auto star delta conversion, etc. 8c Compressed Air Compressed air in dairy units is used as instrument air and also in packing machines.
 The units use either screw compressors or reciprocating compressor to meet their compressed air requirements.